 Float O Graphs | 307.733.6453

 Snake River Photo | 307.880.2912

 Use your bus seat as a locker!
 You are welcome to leave anything you bring with you on the bus as your bus driver will stay with the bus the whole time you’re out on the river.

 Jackson Hole Whitewater has an excellent safety record and we can back this claim up…just call and “ASK US ABOUT OUR SAFETY RECORD”.
 All of our guides are returning to us after years of previous experience.

 We at Jackson Hole Whitewater have taken great effort to insure a safe and comfortable Whitewater experience.
 Please acknowledge that there is some risk associated with any outdoor activity.

 The best way to make your reservation is to give us a call at 1.800.700.RAFT(7238).
 We would love to tell you more about our trips and even give you advice on other things you can do while you’re in Jackson.

 Or you can use our online form.
 Either way, you should receive confirmation that your reservation has been received within 24 hours.

 WHAT ABOUT CANCELLATIONS?

 We reserve the right to alter or cancel departure times due to river conditions, poor weather or insufficient number of reservations.
 A full refund will be made under these conditions.
 A 100% deposit is required with all reservations.
 50% deposits will be accepted if needed.
 Full refunds are available only to those who cancel at least 48 hours prior to departure time.
-Groups of 12 or more must cancel 7 days prior to departure time to receive a full refund.
+Groups of 10 or more and private trips must cancel 7 days prior to departure time to receive a full refund.